qgisbr/QGISBR-Resources/README.md

 # QGISBR Sharing Resources

-This repository contains styles, scripts, models and other QGIS resources that can be shared with the QGIS Resources Sharing.
+This repository contains styles, scripts, models, and other QGIS resources that you can share through the [QGIS Resources Sharing](https://plugins.qgis.org/plugins/qgis_resource_sharing/).

 ## Collections